-Fast Facts About Assisted Living in 2012
+Fast Facts About Assisted Living

 - Number of U.S. assisted living communities: 31,100